 - at the end of the meeting, remind people of the support that is available (eg EAP, career counselling and outplacement support) and that your door is open to discuss concerns or take feedback.

-You might want to put times in diaries now for other phases in the process.
+You might want to put times in diaries promptly for other phases in the process.
 That way, you should have enough time set aside, you are signalling to your team that you mean what you say about the timeframes, and that you will genuinely be available for discussion etc. Always put aside more time than you think you will need.

 - Give staff plenty of time to consider the proposal, seek advice, talk among themselves and to give feedback – the length of time that you give staff is usually dependent on the size and complexity of change proposed; you will normally want to give at least a week, including a weekend.
 Take care it’s not too long – don’t leave staff hanging.